NEUBIAS Training School for Early Career Investigators

 Interested applicants are requested to write a letter of motivation, fill a form to assess their level of proficiency and interests, and include a mini-project with goals for the course (e.g. a specific image analysis tool or workflow that they are interested in getting help with from our expert trainers).

-If you already master BioImage Analysis tools and feel you have a solid understanding of workflows and programming, NEUBIAS is also organizing an advanced course for BioImage Analysts on the same dates and location, focused on developing advanced workflows and applications, and delivered by developers and confirmed analysts (at Gulbenkian Institute, Oeiras - Portugal, 12-15 February 2017: for more details on this advanced course, see here).
+If you already master BioImage Analysis tools and feel you have a solid understanding of workflows and programming, NEUBIAS also organizes schools for BioImage Analysts, focused on developing advanced workflows and applications.